defensestation/gobroker/README.md

 # Golang Broker Package

-This package provides a abstraction layer on top of brokers like rabbitmq, amazon mq and make publishing and consuming messages eaiser.
-Main use-case for this package is micro-service architecture
+This package provides an abstraction layer on top of brokers like RabbitMQ, AmazonMQ and make publishing and consuming messages easier while following best practices.
+Main use-case for this package is micro-service architecture.

+## Features
+- Separate connection for publishing and consuming
+- Connection and Channel pooling

 ### Supported Broker
 	- RabbitMQ